akasha/akasha/README.md

 [MDN](https://developer.mozilla.org/en-US/) website and used to add basic documentation to the WebIDL elements.
 In the near future it is expected that the [browser compatibility data](https://github.com/mdn/browser-compat-data/tree/master/api) will be also be scraped so that browser compatibility data for WebIDL elements can be used in the processing pipeline to influence how artifacts are built.
-Other data from the web specifications could be combined to improve the outputs.
+Other data from the web specifications could be combined to improve the outputs generated from the suite.
-At the very least, links to the specifications will be added to the WebIDL elements in the future.

 WebTack extends the WebIDL syntax to support additional data being added to the WebIDL.
 This includes syntax to explicitly declare events emitted by interfaces (i.e. there is a new member element that looks like